aobarbieri/doxie-game/planning.md

 ![](./images/main.png)
 https://www.figma.com/file/lOJ2dlLjrZpje13gi3NXQi/Dachshund-Game-(Snake)?type=design&node-id=0%3A1&mode=design&t=Zufn8p0i9zKF93FT-1

 # App's functionality

+- As a aplayer, I want to be shown a count down to the start of the game.
 - As a player, I want to guide the dog to eat the treat so it can grow longer.
-- As a player, I want the character to move faster each time it eats so it can fill up the space available.
 - As a player, I want to control the character using the keyboard arrow.
+- As a player, I want to have my score visibile above the grid.
+- As a plater, I want to play again after winning or losing.
+- As a SE, I want the game to end when the player hits the wall or bites the body.
+- As a SE, I want the user to win when there is not more room for the dog to grow.

+ICEBOX
+- As a player, I want the dog to move faster each time it eats so it can fill up the space available.
+- As a player, I want to select which dog I want to play with (Tyler of Taylor).

 * Rules
-  * Do not let the character hit a wall
+  * Do not let the dog hit a wall
-  * Do not bite your own body
+  * Do not let the dog bite its own body
   * Your score is calculated based on the number of treats you eat

 * Win/Lose
-  * Win - You win the game when there is no more room for your dog to grow
+  * Win - You win the game when there is no more room for the dog to grow
   * Lose - You lose the game if the dog bites its body or hit a wall

 # Pseudocode

-- Player click on a button to start the game -> make the dog move
+$ Player clicks on a button to start the game
+  - There will be a countdown (3, 2, 1)
+  - The dog starts moving

+$ Player uses the keyboard to navigate the dog towards the treat
-- Player can use keyboard to go -> Up, Down, Left, Right
+  - Up, Down, Left, Right

-- Check if player let the dog hit the wall or bite itself
-  - Game over -> bite itself or hit the wall
-- Display treats on the grid based on random location
+$ Display treats on the grid based on random location

-- Allow the dog to eat the treats
+$ Allow the dog to eat the treats
-  - Treats disappear
+  - Treats disappear, and reappear on a random location
-  - Count how many treats were eaten so far
-- Update the score so the player know how many treats they ate.
+  - Updates the score -> treat count increases on the board

+$ Check if the dog hit a wall or bite itself (every time before each movement on the grid)
+  - Game over
+      * bite itself or hit the wall
+      * Show the button Play Again -> a new game starts